 Occo pods can be recycled with your curbside recycling.
 However, because most aluminum recycling plants are designed for cans, we want to make sure Occo pods don’t (literally) fall through the cracks.
 We recommend crushing your empty pods and storing them inside an aluminum can, which can be tossed into your curbside aluminum recycling when it’s full.

 That said, every city in the U.S. approaches recycling differently (so. annoying.), so we recommend checking with your municipality on what exactly they recycle to make sure your cans and pods are going to the right place.
 If you have trouble finding somewhere to recycle your pods, give us a shout at firstname.lastname@example.org.

-You can recycle Occo cards anywhere you recycle paper and cardboard.
+Occo pod holders are made from 100% recyclable paperboard, and you can recycle them anywhere you recycle paper and cardboard.

 We use paperboard and cardboard-based shipping materials that are fully recyclable.

 Sustainability isn’t pass/fail—it’s a nuanced approach to making better products, through systems that will last.

 We believe waste is the greatest contributor to climate change.
 That’s why we’ve focused our sustainability efforts on reducing waste at every step.
 While it’s great to use reusable containers whenever possible, if you aren’t able to use up what’s inside before it goes bad (like a big jar of spice), you end up wasting something that requires energy to grow, harvest, process, and ship across the world.